Best self-guided walking tour of Georgetown, D.C.

 8B.
 Transformer House

-Dr. Newton Howard, a cognitive scientist at Georgetown University, installed the six-to-ten-foot tall statues, made from repurposed car parts, outside his $4 million rowhouse in January 2021.
-He said the statues were a message about the potential for cooperation between humans and artificial intelligence or robots.
-Some neighbors and the Old Georgetown Board (OGB), which has jurisdiction over the exterior architecture and aesthetics of the historic district, opposed the statues, citing concerns about their placement on a public sidewalk and their potential to detract from the neighborhood's historic Victorian character.
-The Board unanimouslhy ruled that the statues needed to be taken down.
-Howard ignored them, citing the right of free speech and the fact that children love them and even leave flowers for them.
-Not only did he ignore the ruling, but according to DCist, he replaced the Optimus Prime statue with an even bigger one, and put the smaller one on his roof.
+In January 2021, Newton Howard, a cognitive science professor at Georgetown University, installed two 2-ton sculptures depicting the characters Optimus Prime and Bumblebee from Transformers outside his $4 million rowhouse.
+He said the statues symbolized the potential for cooperation between humans and artificial intelligence or robots.
+Some neighbors and the Old Georgetown Board (OGB), which has jurisdiction over the exterior architecture and aesthetics of the historic district, hated the statues and said they detracted from the neighborhood's historic Victorian character.
+The Board unanimously ordered Howard to remove the statues.
+Howard ignored the order, citing the right of free speech and the fact that children love them and even leave flowers for them.
+Not only did he ignore the ruling, but according to DCist, he replaced the Optimus Prime statue with an even bigger one, and put the smaller one on the roof.
 The legal battle continues.

 9. 36th Street NW

-You’ll pass more historic and colorful homes.
-On your right is the Georgetown campus and Healey Hall, the magnificent Gothic Revival building that serves as a symbol of the university and is its main administrative hub.
+On your right is the Georgetown campus, Copley Lawn, and Healey Hall, the magnificent Gothic Revival building that serves as a symbol of the university and is its main administrative hub.

 Walk 2 blocks to N Street.
 Turn left and walk to the corner of N and 36 Street.
 Here you will see…